-At Gate 5 documents should exist that include information relating to status of the asset delivery, commissioning activities and readiness of the delivery agency for handover to the Operation stage.
-The table below highlights the information required to assess the project against the Key Focus Areas.
-In collating the documents it may also be useful to refer to Part D of this workbook.
+At Gate 3, documents should exist that include information relating to project procurement.
+The table below highlights the information required to assess the project against the seven Key Focus Areas.
+In collating the documents, it may also be useful to refer to Part D of this workbook.

 The delivery agency must complete a document register for the Review Team and for inclusion in the Review Report.
-The Document Register template is included in the Gate 5 suite of documents.
+The Document Register template is included in the Gate 3 suite of documents.
 Typically, no more than 30 documents that are most relevant to the project, should be loaded into the data room.

-REQUIRED INFORMATION DOCUMENTED TO SUPPORT GATE 5
+REQUIRED INFORMATION DOCUMENTED TO SUPPORT GATE 3